Queuni/Defense-Grid/README.md

 - Handle timeout gracefully and return a clear error to the caller

 - Improve test coverage for the helpers module to above 90%

+- Refactor the main entry point to make it easier to test